ruochenwang929/Notes/Android/1-Intro mobile and distributed computing.md

-# Week 1 -  Introduction to mobile and distributed computing
+# Introduction to mobile and distributed computing

 ## Distributed computing